-Possum is proud to have joined forces with many of this country’s leading AT companies and special needs service providers to play an active part in the All-Party Parliamentary Group for Assistive Technology (AT APPGT).
+Possum is proud to have joined forces with many of this country’s leading AT (Assistive Technology) companies and special needs service providers to play an active part in the All-Party Parliamentary Group for Assistive Technology (AT APPGT).

 The group’s aim is to foster debate, increase understanding and generate greater engagement with AT among politicians in both Houses of Parliament.